great-design-and-systems/gds-stack/README.md

 ### Sample configuration

-GDS-stack uses our very own [fluid-chains](https://rickzx98.github.io/fluid-chains/) for processing chain of configurations and for you to inject your own configuration.
+GDS-stack uses our very own [fluid-chains](https://rickzx98.github.io/fluid-chains/) to process configurations and for you to add your own chain.

 ```javascript